anpingzzzz/Mesa_Gird_Simulation_Visualization/README.md

-# Mesa Gird Simulation Visualization in Paper "Optimising self-organised volunteer efforts in response to the covid-19 pandemic"
+# Mesa Gird Simulation Visualization

-pip install mesa
+Visualization of the grid simulation performed in the paper "Optimising self-organised volunteer efforts in response to the covid-19 pandemic" pip install mesa

 run server.py